Web Update Wizard - FAQ

 Q. How do I suppress the display of the console window when I call WebUpdateSvc4.exe directly from my application?

 If you are calling WebUpdateSvc4.exe via a ShellExecute() API call or equivalent you should use SW_HIDE as the nShowCmd display argument.
-This will suppress the console window display and the Web Update Wizard will still display its own windows correctly.
+This will suppress the console window display and the Software Update Wizard will still display its own windows correctly.

 Top